Working on OTP in an IDE

 The OpenTripPlanner project uses the Travis CI continuous integration system.
 Any time a change is pushed to the main OpenTripPlanner repository on GitHub, this server will compile and test the new code, providing feedback on the stability of the build.

-This section serves as a checklist for the person responsible for performing releases (currently Andrew Byrd).
+This section serves as a checklist for the person performing releases.
 Note that much of this mimics the actions taken by the Maven release plugin.
-Based on past experience, the release plugin can fail at various points in the process leaving the repo in a confusing state.
-Taking each action manually is more annoying but keeps eyes on each step and is less prone to failure.
+Based on past experience, the Maven release plugin can fail at various points in the process leaving the repo in a confusing state.
+Taking each action manually is more tedious, but keeps eyes on each step and is less prone to failure.
+Releases are performed off the master branch, and are tagged with git annotated tags.

-- Check that you are at the HEAD of master branch with no uncommitted changes
+- Check that your local copy of the dev branch is up to date with no uncommitted changes

 git clean -df